 - Songs you've purchased from the iTunes Store

-- Songs you've purchased or ripped elsewhere on your Mac, synced via iCloud Music Library
+- Songs you've purchased, synced via iCloud Music Library

 - Songs you've saved from the Apple Music catalog (they're considered "yours" for the duration of your Apple Music subscription)

 - If you don't have iCloud Music Library or Apple Music enabled, songs from your Mac that you've manually uploaded using iTunes

-By default, the Library tab displays five sections: Playlists, Artists, Albums, Songs, and Recently Added; you can also tap the Edit button in the upper right corner to add the Videos, Genres, Compilations, and Composers categories.
+By default, the Library tab displays five sections: Playlists, Artists, Albums, Songs, Made for You, and Downloaded; you can also tap the Edit button in the upper right corner to add the Music Videos, Genres, Compilations, Composers, and Home Sharing categories.

 Playlists displays every playlist you've created on your iPhone, synced with iTunes or iCloud Music Library, and saved from Apple Music (if applicable).
 You can sort playlists by Type, Title, Recently Added, or Recently Played.

-Artists, Albums, and Songs are all various popular sort types for the music in your collection.
+Artists, Albums, and Songs are various popular types for the music in your collection.
 All are sorted alphabetically by default, though you can re-sort Albums or Songs by Title, Artist, or Recently Added.

 Videos, Genres, Compilations, and Composers are sorted alphabetically if you've enabled them.

 Downloaded Music appears below the other categories after you've downloaded any music locally to your iPhone or iPad.
 As its name might suggest, this section contains all your downloaded music; it looks identical to the Library screen, with Playlists, Artists, Albums, Songs, and Recently Added sections, with one primary difference: Everything in those categories has been locally downloaded to your device.

 Recently Added displays the songs and albums you've recently listened to in a 2-up art grid below the various music categories.
-It will showcase up to 30 tracks of the music you've most recently enjoyed on your iPhone — if you've listened to other tracks on your Mac, those won't sync here.
+In addition, it will showcase up to 30 tracks of the music you've most recently enjoyed on your iPhone — if you've listened to other tracks on your Mac, those won't sync here.